votca/votca/share/doc/index.rst

 VOTCA is free software.
 The entire package is available under the Apache License.
 For details, check the LICENSE file in the source code.
-The votcasource code is available on our homepage, .
+The VOTCA source code is available on our homepage, .